Syracuse Symphony Orchestra: History

 In 2011, the Syracuse Symphony Orchestra filed Chapter 7 bankruptcy; a core group of forty musicians continued as self-managed Symphony Syracuse.
 On December 14, 2012, musician-owned and operated organization Musical Associates of Central New York announced their new orchestra in Syracuse, named Symphoria.

+On February 17, 2024 Symphoria announced it was changing its name to The Syracuse Orchestra.